vesuxyz/docs/docs/user-guides/multiply-basics.md

 ### **Borrowing**
 When you deposit a token as collateral, you can borrow another token, like USDC, which you can use however you like.
 Whether that’s holding it in your wallet, using it in other DeFi products, or deposit again to Vesu.

-**Closing the Position:** When you close, you’ll need to repay the borrowed USDC, and once the debt is repaid, your collateral will be returned to your wallet.
+**Closing the Position:** When you close, you’ll need to repay the borrowed, and once the debt is repaid, your collateral will be returned to your wallet.

 ![Borrowing Position](images/borrowing-basics.png)